ProprioCS/Provia.Documents/Provia IntelliLock.md

 7. Configurable lock durations based on record types

-This comprehensive design document provides a detailed overview of the Orion SmartLock system, incorporating both the original design elements and the implemented solutions.
+This comprehensive design document provides a detailed overview of the Provia SmartLock system, incorporating both the original design elements and the implemented solutions.

 Be the first to add a reaction